HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

 * anything which already exists as a high-quality GPL’ed package.
 * anything which is too big - i.e. an application in its own right rather than a subroutine

-* For example, partial differential equation solvers are often huge and very specialized applications (since there are so many types of PDEs, types of solution, types of grid, etc).
+    For example, partial differential equation solvers are often huge and very specialized applications (since there are so many types of PDEs, types of solution, types of grid, etc).
     This sort of thing should remain separate.
     It is better to point people to the good applications which exist.

 * anything which is independent and useful separately.

-* Arguably functions for manipulating date and time, or financial functions might be included in a "scientific" library.
+    Arguably functions for manipulating date and time, or financial functions might be included in a "scientific" library.
     However, these sorts of modules could equally well be used independently in other programs, so it makes sense for them to be separate libraries.

 Design of Numerical Libraries
 ---------------------------------------

 In writing a numerical library there is a unavoidable conflict between completeness and simplicity.
 Completeness refers to the ability to perform operations on different objects so that the group is "closed".
 In mathematics objects can be combined and operated on in an infinite number of ways.
 For example, I can take the derivative of a scalar field with respect to a vector and the derivative of a vector field wrt. a scalar (along a path).

 There is a definite tendency to unconsciously try to reproduce all these possibilities in a numerical library, by adding new features one by one.
 After all, it is always easy enough to support just one more feature … so why not?

-Looking at the big picture, no-one would start out by saying "I want to be able to represent every possible mathematical object and operation using C structs" – this is a strategy which is doomed to fail.
-There is a limited amount of complexity which can be represented in a programming language like C. Attempts to reproduce the complexity of mathematics within such a language would just lead to a morass of unmaintainable code.
+Looking at the big picture, no-one would start out by saying "I want to be able to represent every possible mathematical object and operation using C structs" - this is a strategy which is doomed to fail.
+There is a limited amount of complexity which can be represented in a programming language like C.
+Attempts to reproduce the complexity of mathematics within such a language would just lead to a morass of unmaintainable code.
 However, it’s easy to go down that road if you don’t think about it ahead of time.

 It is better to choose simplicity over completeness.
 In designing new parts of the library keep modules independent where possible.
 If interdependencies between modules are introduced be sure about where you are going to draw the line.

 Code Reuse
 ---------------------------------------

 It is useful if people can grab a single source file and include it in their own programs without needing the whole library.
 Try to allow standalone files like this whenever it is reasonable.
-Obviously the user might need to define a few macros, such as GSL_ERROR, to compile the file but that is ok.
+Obviously the user might need to define a few macros, such as :macro:`GSL_ERROR`, to compile the file but that is ok.
 Examples where this can be done: grabbing a single random number generator.